Table of Contents

-The Big Dig became the most expensive (and most maligned) highway project ever in U.S. history.
+The Big Dig became the most expensive (and perhaps most maligned) highway project ever in U.S. history.
 Countless delays, cost overruns, and scandals quickly incited public backlash.
 24 years of planning and construction finally came to a close, at the end of 2007.

 Public projects need to justify their price tags by fixing widespread issues and providing value to many.
 Often cited as a one of the prime examples of pork barrel or wasteful spending, the Big Dig has debatably failed to serve its purposes on multiple accounts and continues to hollow out taxpayer wallets to this day.